adeo/mozaic-design-system/src/pages/Foundations/Icons/designers.md

 >Icons must be **recognisable at first sight**.
 Here you will find how Leroy Merlin's icon kit has been made along with some design specificities to help you understand our vision.

 ## Categories
-Icons library is divided in twelve categories.
+Icons library is divided in twelve categories :

 - Navigation
 - Product